 The Canadian legal process of choice, the inquest, and its cousin, the inquiry, typically blames those who died in police custody for their own deaths.

-What does it mean to defund police and to end systemic racism?
+Policing of the settler colonial kind has run its course.
+As the Black Lives Matter movement has made clear, the problem is not police brutality but policing, an institution set up to protect white interests and to consider those interests best protected through an endless and intrinsically brutal surveillance of Black people, Indigenous peoples, and all racialized groups.
+Given the structural role of the police in sustaining white supremacy, the answers cannot be found in reform.BLM’s calls to defund the police and to invest instead in the health and well-being of Black communities apply just as much to Canada as to the United States.
+In both white settler countries, Black and Indigenous peoples have called for an end to systemic racism, understanding that policing has its foundations in Indigenous dispossession and slavery.What does it mean to defund police and to end systemic racism?
 First, to move beyond outrage and take substantive steps, renouncing ties with law enforcement agencies and cutting police budgets, redirecting funds to those better able to deal with problems such as mental illness and the deep poverty that brings so many Indigenous, Black, and racialized people into contact with police.
 As anti-criminalization organizer Mariame Kaba put it so well in the New York Times, abolishing the police means literally abolishing the police.
 While we’re at it, reparations and ending the theft of Indigenous land and resources would be a fine start.Sherene H. Razack is a distinguished professor and the Penny Kanner Endowed Chair in Gender Studies, UCLA.
 She is the author of Dying from Improvement: Inquests and Inquiries into Indigenous Deaths in Custody.